Euricom/devcruise2019-k8s-labs/001-Training-Setup/README.md

 minikube start --kubernetes-version v1.15.4
 ```

+Important note for **MAC USERS**: The latest minikube version might not work properly due to some DNS issues.
+If this is the case, make sure enable the _Kubernetes Cluster_ in _Docker Desktop_.

 ### GKE (no install)

 To minimize software and configuration on your local machine, will be using a service called [Google Cloud Shell](https://cloud.google.com/shell/docs/) which provides you with command-line access to your cloud resources directly from your browser.
 Cloud Shell supports the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge, Microsoft Internet Explorer 11+ and Apple Safari 8+.
 Safari in private browser mode is not supported.